• 10.00am - 5.30pm

 Counter-attack

-Soon afterwards, in January 1943, the Americans and Australians won the Battle of Buna-Gona on the island's northern coast.
-This victory destroyed the main Japanese beachheads in New Guinea and came after a gruelling battle of attrition.
+Soon afterwards, in January 1943, the Americans and Australians won the Battle of Buna-Gona.
+This victory destroyed the main Japanese beachheads on the island of New Guinea and came after a gruelling battle of attrition.

-This was followed by a string of amphibious assaults along the northern coast of New Guinea that eventually gave the Allies control of most of the island.
+This was followed by a string of amphibious assaults along the northern coast that eventually gave the Allies control of most of the island.
 Troops also landed on New Britain and, in tandem with air and naval attacks, helped isolate the powerful Japanese base at Rabaul.

 Japanese casualties of the Battle of Buna-Gona, 1943